 Bikaner Camel Festival

-Bikaner Camel Festival is another colorful and famous festival of India celebrated in Bikaner, Rajasthan.
+Bikaner Camel Festival is another colorful and famous festival of India celebrated in Bikaner, among the best places to visit near Jaipur.
 Organized by the Rajasthan Tourism, it is a 2-day event that is held every year at Bikaner in January in honor of the ship of the desert, Camel.
 This fair starts with a colorful parade of beautifully adorned camels against the backdrop of majestic Junagarh Fort, among the top places to visit in Bikaner.
 Visitors can enjoy the spectacular displays of camels dressed in vibrant bridles, traditional necklaces, and heavy anklets, the array of camel race events, camel milking, camel games, camel beauty pageants, and other cultural performances like traditional Rajasthani folk dance performances and fascinating Fire Dance during the fest in Bikaner, among the must-visit Rajasthan tourist places.